kevinksx/OSXCJKFontPlists/Yosemite/HiraginoSansGB/README.md

 You could get these two things done by using following Terminal commands:<br>
 <pre><code>sudo chown root:wheel /Library/Fonts/"Hiragino Sans GB W3.otf"
 sudo chown root:wheel /Library/Fonts/"Hiragino Sans GB W6.otf"
-sudo chown root:wheel /Library/Fonts/"ヒラギノ角ゴ Pro W3.otf"
-sudo chown root:wheel /Library/Fonts/"ヒラギノ角ゴ Pro W6.otf"
-sudo chmod 644 /ibrary/Fonts/"Hiragino Sans GB W3.otf"
+sudo chmod 644 /Library/Fonts/"Hiragino Sans GB W3.otf"
-sudo chmod 644 /Library/Fonts/"Hiragino Sans GB W6.otf"
+sudo chmod 644 /Library/Fonts/"Hiragino Sans GB W6.otf"</code></pre>
-sudo chmod 644 /Library/Fonts/"ヒラギノ角ゴ Pro W3.otf"
-sudo chmod 644 /Library/Fonts/"ヒラギノ角ゴ Pro W6.otf"</code></pre>

 You should download files only if you know what they are and what they should be used for.<br>